By: Kim Moldofsky

 Get Your Kicks with Chemistry

-Whether you mix it up beforehand or allow your guests to do it themselves, it doesn’t get any goopier than this slime.
+Whether you mix it up beforehand or allow your kids to do it themselves, it doesn’t get any goopier than this slime.
 It’s also an interesting study in polymers, that is, long chains of molecules.
 It’s made of water, school glue and just a bit of Borax (available in the laundry aisle of your local store).

 A splash of food coloring takes it up a notch.
 Green or pink slime is always more exciting than plain old white slime, no?
-We followed a recipe from The Kitchen Pantry Scientist that can be scaled up or down according to your party plans.
+We followed a recipe from The Kitchen Pantry Scientist that can be scaled up or down according to your plans.

 Engineer Some Fun